What is deceased donation?

 - brain death (called donation after neurologically-determined death or NDD)

-When there is no chance of recovery, the transplant team will talk to the person’s family about the decision to stop life support and allow the person to die naturally.
-After the family decides to stop life support, the transplant team will ask them about organ donation.
+When there is no chance of recovery, the healthcare team will talk to the person’s family about the decision to stop life support and allow the person to die naturally.
+After the family decides to stop life support, the healthcare team will ask them about organ donation.

 Organ donation happens after the person has died.
 It doesn’t cause the death of that person, or affect a family’s decision to stop life support.